 United CoR is filing a police report today.
 "The defense of liberty and property are central American values," Edwords concluded.
 "Their protection benefits us all, religious and non-religious alike.
 So, by our standing firm on the importance of our message and our right to proclaim it, everyone wins except the vandals."

 On its website the Sacramento Area Coalition of Reason says its purpose is "to increase awareness of secular-minded groups throughout the Sacramento area."
 The coalition was launched on February 9 when the ten billboards were announced.
-Images of this latest vandalism are available, free for media use, below.
+An image of this latest vandalism will soon be available, free for media use, at www.sacramentocor.org .

 # # #